andrew-zatserkovny/github_prs/README.md

 ### Step 1.
 Before finding its way into the dockerized Postgresql DB the dump (`/db/dumps/airflow/*`) was downloaded with the help of Jupyter notebook script (`/db/GithubPRs.py`).
 Several iterations were needed to complete downloading due to GithubAPI restrictions.

+- The dump with pull requests contains 11147 records.
+- The dump with files has 123683 entries.

 ### Step 2.
 The dumps were then pushed into the PostgreSQL container (`/db/Dockerfile`).